deltaeight/LibArtNet/CONTRIBUTING.md

 Great that you are here and want to help!

+## Documentation

+LibArtNet uses Javadoc comment blocks for documentation of the API.
+This should include a brief explanation of what classes/methods do and how to use them.
+You can also include the `@author`-tag if you wish.

+Please don't forget to describe what values are expected by methods and what they throw (and why).

 ## Testing

 LibArtNet uses [JUnit 5](https://junit.org/junit5/) as its Java test framework.
 Please make sure to write useful test